JohannaTrost/VegSWBM/README.md

     -> ET

 optimized sinus function for Beta (in methods)

-## maby:

-first fit and optimize paramters for functions within Swbm

 ## Approach:

--> seasonal variation for beta gamma alpha and c_s
+- seasonal variation for beta gamma alpha and c_s

--> seasonal variation in form of sinus function
+- seasonal variation in form of sinus function

--> optimizing sinus function parameters (amplitude, frequency, phase and offset) for best possible correlation between Swbm output and true values (soil moisture and evapotranspiration)
+- optimizing sinus function parameters (amplitude, frequency, phase and offset) for best possible correlation between Swbm output and true values (sum of ro, sm and le)
+- compute feature importances (corr of all SWBM param as seasonal - corr with one non-seasonal)
+- only chose Beta0 as it was most important

 ## to do:

+- check out ro/sm/et plots of all 3 grid cells
+- **DONE** Tried cutting of Beta0 to fit constraints instead of shifting/normalizing: no improvement/difference
+- **DONE** Try RMSE: resulted in Beta being 1 always, no improvement in correlation, looked bad too (see figs)
--> compute **feature importance** e.g. with partical dependence (idea: predict with all seasonal and fixing one and report difference of correlation)
+- **DONE** compute **feature importance** e.g. with partical dependence (idea: predict with all seasonal and fixing one and report difference of correlation)

--> split data in test and training set (Rene fragen?)
+- **DONE** split data in test and training set (Rene fragen?)

--> if necessary adjust optimization for more "realism" ie. add conditions to function parameters (maximum amplitude)
+- **DONE** if necessary adjust optimization for more "realism" ie. add conditions to function parameters (maximum amplitude)

--> fix cetrain sinus function paramters (ie. phase)
+- fix cetrain sinus function paramters (ie. phase)

--> weighted importance of correlation for sm and et
+- **DONE** weighted importance of correlation for sm and et

--> test model on diffrent datasets
+- test model on diffrent datasets

--> test diffrent random seeds
+- test diffrent random seeds

--> check if range of seasonal variation of parameters are physicly possible **DONE**
+- **DONE** check if range of seasonal variation of parameters are physicly possible **DONE**

 ## thoughts for the poster:
 -> case study